robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 3. Initialize by starting Matlab and running `startup` in the main directory

+# Posteriors on file
+The posterior files that are supplied in `/inference/results/KLAM/` have all been reduced in size to length 100 parameter for storage size reasons.
+See Section *KLAM* on how to generate a full size posterior and reproduce the results in the paper fully.

 # Code
 Basic functionallity to generate the results in the paper.
 If further explanation is wanted, see the extensive Matlab `help` each function